Wilson's bird-of-paradise: Courtship behavior

+Dance

 While these birds are difficult to locate in the wild and have not been studied in-depth, footage of the few mating rituals that have been witnessed for this species tells all.
 This species territorially defends a "court" in which it performs its vocalizations and physical maneuvers.
 Males will continually work to keep this area free of debris, making sure that nothing on the ground will distract from their displays.
 Males will perch on a vertical branch in the middle of their court, flexing their brilliant green fluorescent collar and calling out to females to attract them to their site.
 Females who are interested will perch above the male on the branch and watch as he weaves back and forth, calling to her and flexing the fluorescent collar.
-As was recently discovered when researchers filmed the dance from the female's perspective, as the male displays, he is basically a brilliant green disc, and the inside of his mouth is fluorescent, making him an astonishing beacon of brilliant color.
+From the female's perspective, the male appears to be a brilliant green disc as he displays, and he will display his fluorescent inner mouth for additional coloration.
 This phenomenal display of color demonstrates the power of female sexual selection over male appearance and behavior in the animal kingdom.